Secure doctor consultation

 Taking it with other medicines

-Disclose any information relating to other treatments you are using when completing our questionnaire, particularly if you are taking any of the following: sulfonylureas, such as glimepiride or glibenclamide; or warfarin or other anticoagulants.
+Disclose any information relating to other treatments you are using during consultation, particularly if you are taking any of the following: sulfonylureas, such as glimepiride or glibenclamide; or warfarin or other anticoagulants.

 Conditions to look out for